David-Worboys/QTPYGUI/README.md

                 ),
 )
 ```
-- This will layout two Buttons Horizontally.
+- This will lay out two Buttons Horizontally.
 If a FormContainer or a VBoxContainer
 was used, the buttons would be laid out vertically.

 - **Note the use of the tag, text and callback arguments as these are fundamental